Inexpensive Last-Minute Father’s Day Gifts : The Saturday Weekend Review #177

 CBB Google Search Laughs

-Every week I get thousands of people visit the Canadian Budget Binder because they did a search online and found my blog.
+Every week, thousands of people visit the Canadian Budget Binder because they searched online and found my blog.

-Any spelling errors below are because I share with you the exact way they typed their search engine query to land on my blog.
+The spelling errors below are because I shared how they typed their search engine query to land on my blog.

-Some of them are serious and others are meant to have a laugh.
+Some of them are serious, and others are meant to laugh.

-• Is it “work” when I do pregnancy test at 4 am?– Hardly!!
+- Is it “work” when I do a pregnancy test at 4 am?– Hardly!!
 Oh, you meant, worth it!!

-• How to make money– Uh, really?
+- How to make money– Uh?
 Get a job!

-• Quotes for strict parents– Don’t be so strict! haha
+- Quotes for strict parents– Don’t be so strict!

 That’s all the fun for this week, thanks for dropping by and we’ll see ya all again next Saturday!